 *Please Note: This rule does not apply to futures or options on futures orders.

 Placing 390 orders per trading day on average during a calendar month.
 Generally speaking, it will not affect most customers, but if you are curious about how orders are counted, then a good rule of thumb is to see whether a new unique order number generates.
 Each time a unique order number is created, then it equals one order.
-Order numbers are located on the Activity tab or Orders window.
+You can get an idea of how many orders you've sent by visiting the Activity tab of the desktop trading platform, as illustrated below.
 Orders that are canceled and replaced will generate a new order number and count towards the 390 rule.

 To read the circulars published by the CBOE and ISE in regards to the 390 Rule, then please refer to the links below: